Small Business Victories in Mississippi

 Helped Pass Inventory Tax Relief

-Increased income tax credits over the next 4 years for inventory taxes paid from $5,000 to the full amount paid, including “raw materials” and “work in progress” items.
-This law added a new 5-year carry forward provision.
-NFIB also helped clarify the Freeport Warehouse Tax Exemption on inventory to be sent to locations out of state, saving manufacturers thousands of dollars annually.
+• Increased income tax credits for inventory taxes paid from $5,000 to $15,000 in 2015, and to the full amount paid in 2016, including “raw materials” and “work in progress”, and provided a 5-year carry forward provision.• NFIB helped clarify the Freeport Warehouse Tax Exemption on inventory to be sent to locations out of state, saving manufacturers thousands of dollars annually.

 Helped Pass Historic Workers’ Comp Reform

-NFIB helped pass the first major workers’ comp reform since 1992.
-It should reduce costly litigation by restoring a fair and impartial interpretation of the law, an apportionment for pre-existing conditions, stronger measures for drug/alcohol use, requiring medical records to support a court claim, and preventing payments to attorneys on benefits voluntarily paid.
+NFIB helped pass major workers’ comp reform to reduce costly litigation and restore a fair and impartial interpretation of the law, an apportionment for pre-existing conditions, stronger measures for drug/alcohol use, requiring medical records to support a court claim, and preventing payments to attorneys on benefits voluntarily paid.

 Defeated legislation that would have cost business owners